cupnoodle/fluffyes/28-creating-ui-in-code-1.md

 Pretty neat right?
 Now you can create UI Elements in code just like how you drag-and-drop in the Storyboard / Interface Builder.
+This process is similar for other UI Elements as well, like UISwitch, UISegmentedControl etc.

+You can google keywords like "UISwitch swift programmatically" if you want to know how to create UISwitch using code etc.

 Since we used the **.frame** property to set the position and size of the UI element in this post, its position/size is fixed regardless of device screen size and orientation.
-We will explain more on how to create Auto Layout constraints for these UI element in code for the next part.
+We will explain more on how to create Auto Layout constraints for these UI element in code in the next part.

-## Extra : Frame is relative to superview
+## Frame is relative to superview

 One of the important thing to take note when using the **frame** property is that the **x** , **y** used in the frame is **relative to its superview**.